ciccalab/SIMPLI/README.md

       tiff files.
 - Output format flag: 'single' for single tiffs or 'ome' for a ome.tiff"

-- Raw IMC acquisition metadata, .csv with an header and the following columns:
+- Raw IMC acquisition metadata, .csv with an header with the following columns:
   - sample_name = Unique sample identifier
   - roi_name = Name of the ROI to extract the acquisition for
   - raw_path = Path to the raw IMC acquisition file
   - tiff_path = Path where to output the single tiff images

 - CellProfiler3 preprocessing pipeline

+- Area measurements metadata, .csv with an header with the two following columns:
+  - marker = marker or combination of markers to measure (markers can be combined with the logical operators: "&", "|", "!" and "()")
+  - main_marker = marker or combination of markers to measure The ratio of marker/main_marker area will be reported as a percentage

 ### Output
 - Raw tiff images in either: